skyrimunificationproject/skyrimunificationproject.github.io/_01Support/Known Issues.md

 {:toc}
 </details>

-# My spell tooltips say they do zero damage.

-This is due to Books of Power scaling the spells as you train with them.
-In the first few uses, it may do literally zero damage or effect but as you train it will rise to 100% of its expected value.

-# Shouting at the Greybeards doesn't work / I can't murder neutral NPCs like I want to.

-Due to a mod preventing friendly fire from triggering, you need to crouch to enter "stealth" (whether detected or not) before shouting or attacking.

 # Elisif's Court are all standing around in the throne room.

 This is a vanilla issue from the Bards College questline.
 You need to progress the quest so Elisif can stop waiting for you to deliver an item.